Sometimes all the hype turns out to be the real thing.

 Little Fires is Ng’s second novel, following her first book Everything I Never Told You which became an instant bookseller, bagging numerous awards.

-She begins by illustrating the life in Shaker Heights in Ohio, close to Cleveland, a haven of manicured lawns and matching houses where most folks are upper middle class.
+She begins by detailing the life in Shaker Heights in Ohio, close to Cleveland, a haven of manicured lawns and matching houses where most folks are upper middle class.
 A small town where most people come back to live from college and nest quite comfortably.

 At the center is Elena Richardson, a white woman, a mother of four who lives in relative stability in Shaker Heights.
 She is married to a lawyer and is a successful journalist.
 Except for when she went away for college, she’s spent her entire life in the community.
 When she takes in the recluse artist Mia Warren and her daughter Pearl as tenants at one of her smaller homes (she sees it as charity, a gesture of goodwill), she didn’t realize the ripple of change that move would set.